How to Get Around the Davis and Sacramento Areas

 Intercampus Shuttle: Causeway Connection

-The UC Davis–UC Davis Medical Center Causeway Connection provides transportation between campuses in Davis and Sacramento Monday–Friday.
-Affiliates (students, employees, retirees and volunteers) will be able to ride for free through May 3, 2023.
-When you board the bus, just show the bus driver your official UC Davis or UC Davis Health ID/badge to ride for free.
-Non-affiliates may pay their fare with case, Connect Card or through the SacRT mobile app.
+The UC Davis–UC Davis Medical Center Causeway Connection provides transportation between campuses in Davis and Sacramento Monday through Friday.
+Affiliates (students, employees, retirees and volunteers) will be able to ride for free through May 3, 2025.
+When you board the bus, show the bus driver your official UC Davis or UC Davis Health ID/badge to ride for free.
+Non-affiliates may pay their fare with cash, Connect Card, or through the SacRT mobile app.

 Trains